openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 The preceding two situations occur because the first disk  **sda**  is booted by default to start openEuler on the BIOS window.
 If openEuler is not installed on the  **sda**  disk, system restart fails.

-### Solution
+### Solutions

 This problem can be solved using either of the following two methods:

--   During the installation of openEuler, select the first disk or both disks, and install the boot loader on the first disk  **sda**.
+-   During the openEuler installation, select the first disk or both disks, and install the boot loader on the first disk  **sda**.
 -   After installing openEuler, restart it by modifying the boot option on the BIOS window.

-## Why Does openEuler Enter Emergency Mode After It Is Powered On?
+## openEuler Enters Emergency Mode After It Is started

 ### Symptom